nebulasio/nebdocs/docs/go-nebulas/tutorials/02-transaction.md

 }
 ```

-> **Note** Type is used to check if this account is a smart contract account. `88` represents smart contract account and `87` means a non-contract account.
-Hight is used to indicate the current height of the blockchain when API is called.
-Pending is used to show how many pending transactions of your address in the Tx Pool.
+> **Note** Type is used to check if this account is a smart contract account. `88` represents a smart contract account and `87` a non-contract account.
+Height is used to indicate the current height of the blockchain when the API is called.
+Pending is used to show how many pending transactions your address has in the Tx Pool.

-As we see, the receiver has been rewarded some tokens for mining new blocks.
+As you can see, the receiver has been rewarded with some tokens for mining new blocks.

 Then let's check the receiver's account state.